 Did You Know??….

 Prior to the arrival of European slave traders in Africa, slavery had long been a part of life on the continent.
 The Arab slave trade from East Africa is one of the oldest slave trades, predating the European transatlantic slave trade by 700 years.

-1793 – U.S. Congress enacts the Fugitive Slave Act to protect the rights of slave owners to retrieve runaways across state lines.
+1793 – U.S. Congress enacted the Fugitive Slave Act to protect the rights of slave owners to retrieve runaways across state lines.

-Eli Whitney’s invention of the cotton gin greatly increases the demand for slave labor.
+Eli Whitney’s cotton gin invention greatly increased the demand for slave labor.

 1799 – New York bans slavery.

-1800 – Gabriel Prosser, an enslaved African American blacksmith, organizes a slave revolt intending to march on Richmond, Virginia.
-The conspiracy is uncovered, and Prosser and a number of the rebels are hanged.
-Virginia’s slave laws are consequently tightened.
+1800 – Gabriel Prosser, an enslaved African American blacksmith, organized a slave revolt intending to march on Richmond, Virginia.
+The conspiracy is uncovered, and Prosser and many rebels are hanged.
+Virginia’s slave laws were consequently tightened.

 1804 – New Jersey bans slavery.